 - TNG agrees to provide a qualified, experienced process advisor to any student or employee within 48 hours of receiving a request, up to the contracted-for quota of advisors annually.
 Extensions of quotas can be arranged as needed.

-- TNG advisors are agnostic, meaning they are able to equally and fairly work with and advise any party, whether a responding party or a reporting party.
+- TNG advisors are agnostic, meaning they are able to equally and fairly work with and advise any party, whether a Respondent or Complainant.
 But, they are by no means indifferent to the interests of every client they advise.

 - TNG advisors are bound by a code of ethics that informs their respectful advising of parties with integrity.